Journals & Databases

-- Education Abstracts contains abstracts for more than 680 journal & book.
+- Education Abstracts contains abstracts for more than 680 journals & book.

 - Educational Resources Information Center (ERIC) is an American source containing abstracts & some full text to journal articles, reports and conference papers.

-- Emerald is a full text collection of management/leadership journals.
+- Emerald Insight is a full text collection of management/leadership journals.